 In terms of deadlines, you have 3 months from the date of the Order to commence Detailed Assessment and 6 months to request an assessment hearing pursuant to CPR 47.7.
 You’ll need to be conscious that interest may be limited and the Defendant may make an unless application for failure to serve N252 and/or N258 within those timescales.

-Stage 2 – Commence Bill of Costs assessment
+Stage 2 – Commence Detailed Assessment

 Now it’s time to serve the defendant with Notice of Commencement of assessment of Bill of Costs of only proceedings, often referred to as document N252.